-Anyone researching Eagle Graphite Incorporated (CVE:EGA) might want to consider the historical volatility of the share price.
+If you're interested in Eagle Graphite Incorporated (CVE:EGA), then you might want to consider its beta (a measure of share price volatility) in order to understand how the stock could impact your portfolio.
 Volatility is considered to be a measure of risk in modern finance theory.
 Investors may think of volatility as falling into two main categories.
-The first category is company specific volatility.
-This can be dealt with by limiting your exposure to any particular stock.
-The second type is the broader market volatility, which you cannot diversify away, since it arises from macroeconomic factors which directly affects all the stocks on the market.
+The first type is company specific volatility.
+Investors use diversification across uncorrelated stocks to reduce this kind of price volatility across the portfolio.
+The second sort is caused by the natural volatility of markets, overall.
+For example, certain macroeconomic events will impact (virtually) all stocks on the market.

 What does EGA's beta value mean to investors?

-Given that it has a beta of 1.88, we can surmise that the Eagle Graphite share price has been fairly sensitive to market volatility (over the last 5 years).
+Looking at the last five years, Eagle Graphite has a beta of 1.55.
+The fact that this is well above 1 indicates that its share price movements have shown sensitivity to overall market volatility.
 If this beta value holds true in the future, Eagle Graphite shares are likely to rise more than the market when the market is going up, but fall faster when the market is going down.
 Share price volatility is well worth considering, but most long term investors consider the history of revenue and earnings growth to be more important.
 Take a look at how Eagle Graphite fares in that regard, below.

-With a market capitalisation of CA$2.1m, Eagle Graphite is a very small company by global standards.
-It is quite likely to be unknown to most investors.
+Eagle Graphite is a rather small company.
+It has a market capitalisation of CA$1.5m, which means it is probably under the radar of most investors.
 Relatively few investors can influence the price of a smaller company, compared to a large company.
 This could explain the high beta value, in this case.

 What this means for you: